 Y Combinator requires up to 10% ownership of the startup but the return on investment is impressive.
 For example, you can reduce any payout fees by this amount.
 The benefits on this list should be more than enough to explain what you receive in return for this percentage.

 You may not know about this, but the Y Combinator program provides access to an internal platform called Bookface.
 In many ways, this platform is like an internal Linkedin or Facebook.
 On which users can connect with the founders, investors and other startups.
 But more on this in a moment.

 Establishing Credibility –

 For many startups, lack of brand awareness can pose a challenge when it comes to converting new customers.
 However, participating companies will often become the first customers for these startups which not only helps them get started but also gives the credibility of these startups a major boost.

 Choosing the right people is an incredibly important task for a startup.
 While the most talented individuals will be just as picky about their chosen workplace, Y Combinator startups are far more attractive to these talented candidates as they know that only the best companies are chosen for this program.

 As already mentioned, you receive access to a platform called “Bookface” upon entry to the program.
 At this point, startups can create a profile and connect with other members of the community.
 What’s more, this is where startups can ask questions or request feedback, and the advice that follows is most often exceptional.

 Think about it:

-If you want feedback on a product, you have instance access to experienced founders in the same industry who make every effort to provide guidance.
+If you want feedback on a product, you have instant access to experienced founders in the same industry who will make every effort to provide guidance.
 Similarly, insurance questions, account problems and general startup questions can be quickly answered within this community but those who have already navigated the same issues.

 With that said, it has not all been smooth sailing and many mistakes have been made.